prominenceai/deepstream-services-library/docs/overview.md

     # A change of state to PLAYING occurs on every successful connection.
     if (new_state == DSL_STATE_NULL or new_state == DSL_STATE_PLAYING):

-        # Query the Source for it's current statistics and re-connection parameters
+        # Query the Source for it's current statistics and reconnection parameters
         retval, data = dsl_source_rtsp_connection_data_get(components.source)

         print('Connection data for source:', components.source)